Do you have a marketing campaign budget for your small business?

 Remember to amplify your reach, by promoting your social presence on different platforms.
 You also need to develop a page/social synergy and build relevance.

-In other words, your landing pages, your fan pages and other social media profiles should all align with each other.
+In other words, your landing pages, your fan pages, and other social media profiles should all align with each other.

 To be able to replicate your success, or know when to stop using a particular channel or tactic, you need to document your strategy and measure your results.

-Research from Content Marketing Institute found that brands that document their social media strategies are more confident and effective in achieving their goals.
+Research from the Content Marketing Institute found that brands that document their social media strategies are more confident and effective in achieving their goals.

 They’re also able to justify their marketing spend to management.